veeto

 Key Takeaways

-• Exempts Sutter County from environmental permits when repairing small bridges and culverts damaged by natural disasters.
+• Exempts Sutter County from environmental review when repairing disaster-damaged bridges and culverts through 2027.

-• Applies only to bridges under 30 feet and culverts under 70 feet damaged since 2021.
+• Applies to bridges under 30 feet and culverts under 70 feet damaged by natural disasters since 2021.

-• Requires notification to Fish and Wildlife within 14 days of starting repair work.
+• Requires agencies to notify the Department of Fish and Wildlife within 14 days of starting repair work.

 Summary